ezsystems/ezpublish-kernel/doc/specifications/io/io_migration_script.md

 ```

 ### Console script
-Migrating is done by running the `ezplatform:io:migrate-files` console script:
+Migrating is done by running the `ezplatform:io:migrate-files` console script
 from one set of io handlers to another:
 ```
 php app/console ezplatform:io:migrate-files